-When the MBG server is deployed in a DMZ (see Figure 3 on page 5), all endpoints should send RTP to the IP address seen by the Mitel AMC or SLS during a sync operation.
-This is the MBG server's publiclyvisible address after any NAT by the DMZ firewall.
+When the MBG server is deployed in a DMZ (see Figure 3 on page 5), all endpoints should send RTP to the IP address seen by the Mitel Licenses & Services during a sync operation.
+This is the MBG server's publicly-visible address after any NAT by the DMZ firewall.
 This address is configured automatically when DMZ mode is selected.